sudorandom/kmcd.dev/content/posts/2026/protobuf-varint-vs-fixed/index.md

 devtoSkip: true
 ---

-When you define an integer field in a Protocol Buffers schema, you probably type `int64` without thinking twice.
-It is a reasonable default.
-Varint encoding compresses small numbers into just a byte or two, keeping network payloads lean.
+When you define an integer field in a Protocol Buffers schema, `int64` is a common default.
+Varint encoding compresses small numbers into a byte or two, keeping network payloads lean.

-However, that compression happens at the expense of CPU cycles.
-To read or write a varint, the CPU must process the value byte by byte, checking continuation bits and shifting payloads along the way.
-When a field is hot, repeated, and sitting in an internal backend service, CPU time often matters much more than shaving off a few network bytes.
+However, that compression comes at the cost of CPU cycles.
+To read or write a varint, the CPU must process the value byte by byte, checking continuation bits and shifting payloads.
+When a field sits in a high-throughput backend service, CPU efficiency often matters far more than saving a few wire bytes.

-Protobuf also provides fixed-size integers: `fixed32`, `fixed64`, `sfixed32`, and `sfixed64`.
-These use a constant-width, little-endian representation on the wire.
-While they take more bytes for small values, the CPU path is substantially simpler.
+Protobuf also provides fixed-size integers (`fixed32`, `fixed64`, `sfixed32`, `sfixed64`), which use a constant-width, little-endian format.
+While taking more bytes for small values, their CPU path is dramatically simpler.

-To see how much difference this actually makes in Go, I benchmarked the CPU overhead of standard varints against fixed-size integers and ZigZag encoding across three different parsing implementations.
-In a packed repeated 64-bit workload, fixed-size integers are up to 4.4x faster to marshal and 4.5x faster to unmarshal using the standard Go protobuf runtime, especially when values are large or negative.
-The wire-size trade-off is real, but so is the CPU overhead of decoding long varints in a hot loop.
+In Go benchmarks across standard `google.golang.org/protobuf`, PlanetScale `vtprotobuf`, and `hyperpb`, fixed-size integers prove up to 4.5x faster to encode and decode for packed 64-bit arrays—especially when values are large or negative.
+Here is how wire formats, CPU overhead, and runtime implementations interact in practice.

 ## How the Wire Formats Actually Differ